Penn2020/Simple-Devops-Project/README.md

 This Repository is a collection of Implementation documents.

 ### Purpose:
-By following this repository you can are to setup a DevOps CI/CD Pipeline using
+By following this repository you will be to setup a DevOps CI/CD Pipeline using
 - git
 - Jenkins
 - Maven